 Political factors matter greatly.
 Unit 4.1 explained how powerful states and organizations such as the IMF have shaped the global economy in ways that foster the kinds of free trade, foreign investment and other global flows which Unit 4.2 examined.
-The neoliberal policies that the IMF promotes are informed by a political philosophy, which the USA and other powerful states have promoted both at home and abroad since the 1980s.
+The neoliberal policies (see page 1) that the IMF promotes are informed by a political philosophy, which the USA and other powerful states have promoted both at home and abroad since the 1980s.
 Also known as free-market liberalization, this governance model is associated with the policies of US President Ronald Reagan and Margaret Thatcher's UK government during the 1980s.
 Essentially, they followed two simple beliefs.
 Firstly, government intervention in markets and financial flows - at both national and global scales - impedes economic development.
 Secondly, as overall wealth increases, trickle-down will take place from the richest members of society to the poorest.

 In practice, this has meant that states borrowing money from the IMF and World Bank have been obliged to remove obstacles to foreign investment.
-Many developing countries have been asked to privatize public services such as water or railways in order to secure World Bank or IMF lending, thereby providing foreign TNCs with the opportunity to make new acquisitions.

-In doing so, they adopt a political model that most developed countries have now followed for decades.
-Many infrastructure assets which the UK Government used to own have been privatized and sold overseas - for instance, French company Keolis owns a large stake in southern England's railway network and the UK's EDF energy company is owned by Électricité de France.
+Many Global South countries have been asked to privatize public services such as water or railways in order to secure World Bank or IMF lending, thereby providing foreign TNCs with the opportunity to make new acquisitions.
+In doing so, they adopt a political model that most Global North countries have now followed for decades.
+Cameroon's state-owned electricity utility was bought by UK-based investor Actis in 2014.
+At the same time, 6 million UK energy customers pay bills to a company called EDF Energy which is owned by Électricité de France (which is actually largely owned by the French government).
+Privatization has done much to increase global interactions of this nature.

-The process of globalization has been enabled by a growing political consensus that barriers to the movement of goods, services, investment and acquisitions should be removed.
+The process of globalization has been enabled by a growing political consensus that barriers to the movement of goods, services, investment and acquisitions among powerful governments, businesses and high net-worth individuals should be removed.
 Many examples can, however, be found of national governments attempting to limit their spatial interactions with other states and foreign stakeholders.
 On the face of it, this may seem surprising, given that global flows supposedly stimulate economic growth.
-However, global flows are viewed sometimes from a different perspective as threatening the well-being and sovereignty of states (Figure 4.27).
+However, global flows are viewed sometimes from a different perspective as threatening the well-being and sovereignty of states (Figure 4.25).